TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

       }
     }

-This is a typical composer.json file without much fanciness: It's a `typo3-cms-extension`, some author and license information, a "I need at least 9.5.0 of cms-core" dependency, and a "hey autoloader, find class names starting with :php:`Lolli\Enetcache` in the Classes/ directory" specification.
+This is a typical composer.json file without any complexity: It's a `typo3-cms-extension`, with an author and a license.
+We are stating that "I need at least 9.5.0 of cms-core" and we tell the auto loader "find all class names starting with :php:`Lolli\Enetcache` in the Classes/ directory".

 The extension already contains some unit tests that extend form typo3/testing-framework`s base unit test class in directory :file:`Tests/Unit/Hooks` (stripped)::